joaosr/DeforestationAnalysisTool/README.md

 This is a highly specialized application to track deforestation on the Amazonas.
 More specifically, it is a tool to do validation of deforestation detected by algorithms using satellite imagery.
 The algorithm and the methodology has been developed by Imazon (TODO: links to scientific papers).
-The frontend and the application architecture has been developed by Vizzuality.
+The frontend and the application architecture has been developed by Vizzuality and updated by Google.
 The backend support for Google Earth Engine has been provided by David Thau.

 The tool runs on Google App Engine (GAE) and uses Google Earth Engine (GEE) and Fusion Tables (FT) APIs.
 You may need certain API keys to run the application - contact thau@google.com for details.